Amaanbani/Samsung-RISCV/README.md

 * **-march=rv64i:** This option specifies the architecture that we use, which is rv64i, indicates the 64-bit RISCV base integer instruction set.
 This also confirms the targeting of 64-bit architecture.
 * **riscv-objdump:** A tool for disassembling RISC-V binaries, providing insights into the code structure and helping in debugging.
 * **-Ofast:** The option -Ofast in the command ```riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c``` is a compiler optimization flag used with the GNU Compiler Collection (GCC).
 This flag is used to instruct the compiler to optimize the generated code for maximum speed.
 The use of ```-Ofast``` is typically chosen for applications where execution speed is critical and where deviations from standard behavior are acceptable.
 However, it's important to test thoroughly, as this level of optimization can introduce subtle bugs, especially in complex calculations or when strict compliance with external standards is required.
-* **-O1:** This options is an optimization level that tells the compiler to optimize the generated code but without greatly increasing compilation time. -O1 aims to reduce code size and execution time while keeping the compilation process relatively quick.
+* **-O1:** A basic optimization level that balances improved execution speed and reduced code size with minimal impact on compilation time.
+It is suitable for applications requiring moderate optimization without extensive resource usage.

 #### *Other common options are as follows:*
 > 1. **-O0:** No optimization, the default level if no -O option is specified.